univention/univention-corporate-server/doc/ext-performance/index.rst

 check the number of used storage pages, ``4KiB`` each, by running the command :command:`mdb_stat -nef` on the individual files and calculating ``Number of pages used`` minus ``Free pages``.
 The value at ``Max pages`` shows the current effective limit.
-The back end storage files locate in :file:`/var/lib/samba/private/sam.ldb.d/` and have the file extension :file:`.ldb`.
+The backend storage files locate in :file:`/var/lib/samba/private/sam.ldb.d/` and have the file extension :file:`.ldb`.

 .. _group-cache: